@ibnlanre/portal

 This pattern leverages React's own rules for hooks.
 It doesn't prevent the function from being recreated on re-renders (which is normal React behavior), but it provides an excellent way to organize and attach reusable hook logic to your store instance.

-⚠️ Note: These functions are not automatically memoized.
+> ⚠️ **Note:** These functions are not automatically memoized.
 To prevent recreating hook logic on every render, define your store at the module level whenever possible.
-If you need to create a store inside a React component, use the
+If you need to create a store inside a React component, use the `useMemo` hook to ensure the store is created based on stable dependencies.

 **Example:**

-Let’s create a store with an action that uses useState
+Let's create a store with an action that uses `useState` and `useEffect` to automatically reset a message after a delay.

 import { createStore } from "@ibnlanre/portal";